 Mike was granted patents (through EMC) on an advanced data storage device and caching techniques.

 Charles Lee is co-founder and vice-president of engineering of Hyperic.
 Prior to co-founding Hyperic, Lee was a senior software engineer at Covalent.
 There, he built Covalent’s configuration management product for Apache (CMP), and he spearheaded and architected the application management software (CAM).
 Before Covalent, Lee developed a document management system for retail store build-outs based on open-source technology at WiseConnect.
 Lee also held senior engineering position at Hewlett-Packard, where he was instrumental in developing print drivers for network LaserJets for the Asian market, as well as developing the UI framework used for LaserJets for all markets.
 Lee also developed the first GUI printer configuration framework for AutoCAD while a senior engineer at Autodesk.
-Lee was an early engineer at Backflip, where he created the...
+Lee was an early engineer at Backflip, where he...
 Read More.

 Mark Leith is a MySQL Support Manager, for the Americas region, within Sun Microsystems, and is the Support Lead for the MySQL Enterprise Monitor.